Equine Care & Management – Level 2

 Research projects throughout

-Feeds by volume and weights
+Feeds by volume and weight

 Prior theory revision required